MicrosoftDocs/minecraft-creator/creator/ScriptAPI/mojang-minecraft/MinecraftDimensionTypes.md

 ### **overworld**
 `static read-only overworld = "minecraft:overworld";`

 The overworld is a collection of biomes, including forests, plains, jungles, mountains, deserts, taiga, and more.
 This is the default starter dimension for Minecraft.
-Mobs such as axolotl, cows, creepers, and zombies congregate here.
+Mobs such as Axolotl, Cows, Creepers, and Zombies congregate here.

 Type: *string*